Arrowtown: Saint Paul's Anglican church

 Saint Paul's, is the oldest church in Arrowtown, having been built in 1871.
 Built out of wood in a simplified gothic revival style, the church was built at a cost of 350 pounds.
 The church is a category one historic place.

 Arrowtown library

-The Arrowtown library was built in the 1980s and is on Buckingham street.
+The Arrowtown library was built in the 1980s and is on Buckingham Street.
 Designed by architect Michael Wyatt, the building blends in with the town's 19th century buildings.

 Festivals

 Arrowtown autumn festival

-Arrowtown holds its annual autumn festival in April each year.
-The 2022 festival will be the 37th edition.
-Events include an art exhibition, a market day, parade gold panning championships and a dog show.

-Arrow Sounds

-Arrow Sounds is a three day music festival due to be held in February 2022.